avtansh-code/filevalidationlogs/README.md

 	}

 The file name is the key to an object.
 Each object will have arrays of the details that the users wishes to display.
-Here we are using only two details warning and error but the user can display summary as well.
+Here we are using only two details warnings and errors but the user can display summary as well.
 It will also be in the same manner.

+**Note: All the objects in the JSON object should contain all the arrays.
+If the array does not have any entries associated to it for that particular file, then the list can be left empty, but it needs to be defined.
+For references please have a look at the above example.**

 ##The customisations possible in the module